apsimNGpy: API Reference

 The day of the year (1 to 365 or 366).

-The corresponding date.
+datetime.datehe corresponding date. datetime.date

 apsimNGpy.manager.weathermanager.get_iem_by_station(dates_tuple, station, path, met_tag)

-(tuple, list) is a tupple/list of strings with date ranges
+dates_tuple: (tuple, list) is a tupple/list of strings with date ranges

 • an example date string should look like this: dates = [“01-01-2012”,”12-31-2012”]

--If station is given data will be downloaded directly from the station the default is false.
+station: (str) is the station where toe xtract the data from -If station is given data will be downloaded directly from the station the default is false.

 param met_tag: